 For every different type of character in your game, there is a matching character class.
-You can think of character classes as being a way to differentiate the different species of characters in your game.
+You can think of character classes as a way to differentiate among species of characters in your game.
 Going even further, classes can determine a specific type of character in a species.